 The Board allocates responsibility for the conduct of the business to the Chief Executive Officer who is supported by other Senior Managers, who collectively form the management body.
 The management body are allocated specific responsibilities in line with their Senior Management Functions ("SMF"), with the allocation of these responsibilities including appropriate segregation of duties in accordance with the Senior Management and Certification Regime.

-A conflicts of interest register is maintained and reviewed by the Board.
+A conflicts of interest register is maintained for each director and reviewed annually by the Board.

 3.2 Committees